 I’ve known about Arnold since I was a boy, especially with his movies.
-I greatly admire what he’s accomplished in his life, and his undying determination to make his vision real has been the driving force behind all of that.
+I greatly admire what he’s accomplished in his life, and his undying determination to make his vision real has been the driving force behind all that.

-Arnold Schwarzenegger’s unbelievably true life story, which is brilliantly detailed in his book “Total Recall,” gives a fascinating blueprint for how you can transform your life, too.
+Arnold Schwarzenegger’s unbelievably true life story, brilliantly detailed in his book “Total Recall,” gives a fascinating blueprint for how you can transform your life, too.
 That’s what I’ll be focused on in this book review.